 So what is the take away?
 Many Americans are on to the fact that vitamin D is a necessary and important addition to their daily regimens.
 Not all are, and many still suffer from deficiency, whether they know it or not.
 Of those taking vitamin D, it is very important — as with all vitamins) to take a proper amount, based on your individual needs.
 Just because my friend or neighbor takes 800 IU daily does not by any means imply that I need the same amount.
-We should all take a custom vitamin regimen based on our own individual diet, lifestyles and health concerns.
+We should all take a custom vitamin regimen (take our personalized vitamin quiz) based on our own individual diet, lifestyles and health concerns.

 Romy Block specializes in Endocrinology and Metabolism and is mother to three active adolescent boys.
 Arielle Levitan is a Doctor of Internal Medicine with a special interest in Preventive Medicine and Women’s Health.
 She is a mother of three teen agers.
 As professional women with active family lives, they recognize that people often neglect their own health needs and are uncertain about what vitamins to take.
 Each person is different in her diet, exercise and health history, and will benefit from different nutrients.
 After years of advising their patients about the proper vitamins to take, Drs.
 Block and Levitan created Vous Vitamin® to provide people everywhere with quality vitamins that are suited to their individual needs.
 They are authors of the award winning The Vitamin Solution: Two Doctors Clear Confusion About Vitamins and Your Health (She Writes Press, 2015).
 Take your vitamin survey now to get exactly the right vitamins for your needs.